-Honestly, including multiple enemies in an encounter is just good encounter design for 5e.
+Honestly, including multiple enemies in an encounter is good encounter design.
 I mentioned the action economy before, but what I didn’t mention is that the action economy is usually in favor of the party since they usually have regular access to bonus actions and the like.

 Throwing a group of enemies at the party is one way to even out the action economy and ensure that the fight is a challenge for both sides to win.